+Main Elements of the Mission of Najran University

+Distinctive education that Contribute effectively to the The active partnership at the

+Program Educational meets the needs sustainable local, regional and

-Main Elements n University Program Educational Objectives (PEOs) of the IS Program Distinctive education that meets the needs of society and the labor market development through applied research, the The active partnership at the local, regional and global levels Be a leader in the job market for information systems $\checkmark$ $\checkmark$ $\checkmark$ Follow-up life-long learning in the course of higher education, research, and professional development. $\checkmark$ V Function professionally within a team and respect ethical values. ~ $\checkmark$ $\checkmark$ Function actively in community service.
-V $\checkmark$
+Objectives (PEOs) of the IS Program of society and the labor market development through applied global levels

+Hogiani research, the

+optimal use of modern

+technologies

+Be a leader in the job market V V V

+for information systems , , , ,

+Follow-up life-long learning

+in the course of higher 7 J

+education, research, and V V

+professional development.

+Function professionally

+within a team and respect $\sqrt{}$ \checkmark $\sqrt{}$

+ethical values.

+Function actively in √ √

+community service. , ,